-- Is it true you gain much weight in your first year of college? - How much coffee do you drink a day?
+- Is it true you gain a lot of weight in your first year of college? - How much coffee do you drink a day?

 - Have you ever taken something to stay awake?

 - Do you have time to work out?

 - What happens if you get sick?